patrickgonzaga/SchedulingSystem/README.md

 # Scheduling System

 ## Overview
-This is a scheduling system built using C# ASP, SQLite and Entity Framework.
+This is a scheduling system built using C# ASP, SQLite and Entity Framework Code First Approach.
 It allows users to create and manage appointments.

 ## Features
 - Create and manage appointments